axe-api/docs/docs/04-queries/README.md

 ## Relationships

-In order to get related models in pagination or show methods, you may use following statements;
+To get related models in pagination or show methods, you may use the following statements;

 ### Multiple Relations